Alouux/CART-253/README.md

 ### What you'll find

 All of my class work is located in this repository.
 I have included some sketch folders and my past works.
 Some of them are good!
-Some of them are...not.
+Some of them are...not?

 ![Bonus!
 BONUS!!!! ](https://github.com/Alouux/CART-263/blob/main/Sketches/mochiman.png?raw=true)